 The use of computers and Information technology is transforming all walks of life including medicine and health care delivery and research.
 Medical Health Informatics bridges the gap between understanding and knowledge of health and disease and computer sciences.

 In the 21st century, mastering these digital technologies will become essential to the practice of medicine and in medical research.
-In the Honors Specialization in Medical Health Informatics you will combine computer science courses (in programming, databases, data analytics, AI) with courses in the medical sciences (pathology, physiology and anatomy) to give you the skills to span the worlds of computer science and medicine.
+In the Honours Specialization in Medical Health Informatics you will combine computer science courses (in programming, databases, data analytics, AI) with courses in the medical sciences (pathology, physiology and anatomy) to give you the skills to span the worlds of computer science and medicine.

 One Health is a ‘systems’ approach to studying human health, recognizing that the health of humans is connected to the health of animals and the environment.
 Most of the emerging human health issues are linked to increasing contact between humans and animals, and environmental changes through urbanization, globalization, and climate change.
-The Honors Specialization in One Health will provide you with excellent training in human health and disease, with a particular focus on the link between environmental, socio-economic factors and human health.
+The Honours Specialization in One Health will provide you with excellent training in human health and disease, with a particular focus on the link between environmental, socio-economic factors and human health.